ucfcbb/RaPID-Query/README.md

 # RaPID-Query

-Copyright (c) 2022 University of Central Florida and UTHealth
+Copyright (c) 2022 University of Central Florida and University of Texas Health Science Center at Houston

 The tool is free for non-commercial usage.
 Please use at your own discretion.
 For commercial use please contact us.